A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Coinductive representation of proof search

 \begin{example} Let us consider the case of Peirce's law that is not valid intuitionistically.
 We have (for $p\neq q$):

-The fact that we arrived at $\oo$ and found no elimination alternatives on the way \emph{annihilates} the co-term and implies there are no terms in the solution space of $\seq{}{\Peircet}$ (hence no proofs, nor even infinite solutions). \end{example}
+The fact that we arrived at $\oo$ and found no elimination alternatives on the way \emph{annihilates} the coterm and implies there are no terms in the full solution space of $\seq{}{\Peircet}$ (hence no proofs, nor even infinite solutions). \end{example}